 High Initial Costs and Energy Requirements

-One significant restraining factor for the adoption of Direct Air Capture (DAC) technology, particularly within the food industry, is the high initial costs and substantial energy requirements associated with setting up and operating DAC systems.
-These financial and resource barriers can deter food organizations from implementing DAC technology, despite its potential environmental benefits.
+One of the important restraining factors for the adoption of Direct Air Capture (DAC) technology is the high initial costs and substantial energy requirements associated with setting up and operating DAC systems.
+These financial and resource-intensive barriers hinder adoption across various sectors, particularly affecting small and medium-sized enterprises (SMEs) with limited capital, such as those in the food industry.
+Despite the environmental benefits of DAC technology, the upfront investment in specialized equipment and infrastructure remains a major challenge.

 Opportunity